paperbenni/paperbenni.github.io/content/posts/signal.md

 Images are a different story however.
 I would argue that the vast majority of users use them outside of signal.
-They might want to view them all in a grid or timeline, not grouped by the person who sent them, but grouped by time or the content od the pixture.
+They might want to view them all in a grid or timeline, not grouped by the person who sent them, but grouped by time or the content of the picture.
 You may want to edit them.
 You might want albums.
-You might want to view your pictures on different devixes.
+You might want to view your pictures on different devices.
-I am very sceptical of the isea that how most people view their images is by remembering who sent them a spexifix image, foing to thar xhat, opening the media section, clicking on "all images" and then scrolling up a bunch.
+I am very skeptical of the idea that how most people view their images is by remembering who sent them a specific image, going to that chat, opening the media section, clicking on "all images" and then scrolling up a bunch.
-It is far more likely that even the most tech illiterate grabdma has a better experience with a gallery.
-And cor any more advanced user, backups, deleting photos from a device once backed up, sesrching and editing are features they cannog go without.
+It is far more likely that even the most tech illiterate grandma has a better experience with a gallery.
+And for any more advanced user, backups, deleting photos from a device once backed up, searching and editing are features they cannot go without.

-Tech-illiterate users might be wonderijg why the images whicj someone sent to them are not showing up in their phpyos app.
-This is the default behavior for any other common messaging app, whatsapp, imessage, google messages, telegram, and if youre not interested in techbology, then the idea of it being different will not eveb occur to you.
+Tech-illiterate users might be wondering why the images which someone sent to them are not showing up in their photos app.
+This is the default behavior for any other common messaging app, whatsapp, imessage, google messages, telegram, and if you're not interested in technology, then the idea of it being different will not even occur to you.

 Signal needs to appeal to tech illiterate people. the value of a messenger lies in how many people you are able to reach.

-separate storage for oictures? no handling on duplifates? no way to save by default?
+separate storage for pictures? no handling on duplicates? no way to save by default?

-No tablet companion app for android
+No tablet companion app for Android